 Last Updated: Jan 14, 2013

 Length: 2 pages

-This bill was introduced on January 14, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 14, 2013, in a previous session of Congress, but it did not receive a vote.

 Jan 14, 2013

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 220 (113th) was a bill in the United States Congress.